lucidrains/meshgpt-pytorch/README.md

     - [x] add option to use residual LFQ, latest quantization development that scales code utilization
     - [x] xcit linear attention in encoder and decoder
     - [x] figure out how to auto-derive `face_edges` directly from faces and vertices
-    - [ ] embed any derived values (area, angles, etc) from the vertices before sage convs. also aim to do a generalization of embedding any number of derived values
+    - [x] embed any derived values (area, angles, etc) from the vertices before sage convs

 - [ ] transformer
     - [x] properly mask out eos logit during generation